-Transforming of the Council's working practices and business processes, utilising technology and enabling digital services to reduce costs.
-The following priorities have already been identified but a full programme of work will now need to be developed and reported for sign-off to Councillors for February 2020.
+Transforming of the Council's working practices and business processes, utilising technology and enabling digital services to improve the customer experience and access, and reduce costs.
+The following priorities have already been identified but a full programme of work will now need to be developed and reported for sign-off in the annual Service Area Plans.